syncom/r10edocker/README.md

   a shell script file for it
 - "artifacts" contains information about the source and destination path information for the Go executable(s) to get into the container image
-  - "src" shall be a *relative path* of the executable (built with "build_cmd" on a build host) with respect to the project's directory root
+  - "src" shall be a *relative path* of the executable file (built with "build_cmd" on a build host) with respect to the project's directory root
-  - "dest" shall be an *absolute path* of the executable in the final Docker container image
+  - "dest" shall be an *absolute path* of the executable file in the final Docker container image
 - "maintainer" contains a list of project maintainer names/aliases/GitHub handles
+- "extern_data" contains information about the source and destination path information for data external to the Go executable(s) to get into the container.
+Unlike in "artifacts", the external data path can be either a file or a directory.
+However, the source and destination paths for the same external datum must be of the same type (file or directory) when instantiated.

 #### Generate r10e build scripts, and build